 In the UK the principal Cemex trading company is Cemex UK Operations Ltd. Its core operations are the extraction, processing and distribution of building materials (cement, concrete and aggregates) across the UK.
 The nature of our trade means that in operational respects it only carries out local transactions rather than cross border.

 Following changes in the law requiring companies such as ours to set out their tax strategy, Cemex welcomes the opportunity to explain our approach to tax management.

 The Cemex group of companies in the UK prides itself on its transparent and collaborative relationship with the UK tax authorities.
 We work hard to ensure that our practices are fair and robust so that the direct and indirect taxes we pay as a company and employer are right, paid at the right time and in compliance with the legislation, international treaties and OECD guidelines.

-The CEMEX tax strategy has been reviewed and remains current as at 31st December 2018.
+The CEMEX tax strategy has been reviewed and remains applicable for the year ended 31st December 2019.

 To be able to calculate the right amount of tax we need robust and reliable financial information.
 At Cemex we devote a lot of time and resources into ensuring that this is so.

 The Cemex worldwide group is listed on the Mexican Stock Exchange (Bolsa Mexicana de Valores - BVM) and on the New York stock exchange (NYSE).
 As a result of being listed on the NYSE, Cemex is required to comply with the Sarbanes Oxley Act 2002.
 Therefore, in addition to the usual UK accounting and auditing standards applicable to all companies, the Cemex group is held to an additional and arguably higher standard in its accounting processes and controls than most other UK companies because of the need to conform to the Sarbanes Oxley Act.
 This gives additional confidence in the accuracy of the data which is used by the tax team to complete their tax returns.